pqabelian/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-# Overview
-## What's PQAbelian? -- PQAbelian 定义有好多版本，需要统一定义吗？
+## What's PQAbelian? --> PQAbelian定义有好多版本，需要统一定义吗？

 Abelian is a post-quantum privacy-preserving Blockchain network, which adopts the NIST standardized lattice-based cryptography, and is cryptographically proven secure.
 Its cryptocurrency ABEL is anonymous and untraceable.